Ping-Group-UCSC/2024-BiFeO3-Data/README.md

   Theory Data for Figure 4

 Theory-Data.tar.gz Contains:
-  Theory Data for Figures 6, 7, 8, S3, S4 and S5
+  Theory Data for Figures 6 and 8
+S3, S4 and S5